-This is service to allow people to explore machine readable data.
+This is a service to allow people to explore machine readable data.
 As such we see no need to store and gather everything people submit to the site forever.
-We have chosen 7 days as a practical time frame that allows people to share results with colleagues, but also allows data to disappear over time to save people having to clean up after themselves.
+We have chosen seven days as a practical time frame that allows people to share results with colleagues, but also allows data to disappear over time to save people having to clean up after themselves.

 The W3C Data on the Web Best Practices recommend making open data available in a range of formats to meet the needs of different users, for example, developers may want JSON, researchers might prefer a spreadsheet format.